Lucas3oo/cloudformation-gradle-plugin/README.md

 AWS credentials needs to be configured.
 E.g. environment variables or using `aws configure` CLI or Java system properties.

+## The plugin provides three task
+The plugin provides three tasks that all need to be created manually.
+They will not be created when the plugin is applied.

+* CreateOrUpdateStackTask
+* DeleteStackTask
+* PrintEnviromentParametersTask

 ## How the CreateOrUpdateStackTask works
 The usual credential and region chain is used to find the credentials and the region to use.